Branching out, first-generation student Mitzzy Lopez loves life in the lab where she combines chemistry and justice.

-- A teaching assistant in Professor of Chemistry Brandon Cruickshank’s class.
+- Serving as a teaching assistant in Professor of Chemistry Brandon Cruickshank’s class.

 - Hiking for hours on the Navajo Nation to take soil, water, and plant samples as part of Professor Jani Ingram’s National Cancer Institute-funded Partnership for Native American Cancer Prevention project.

 - Giving back as a mentor in the Louis Stokes Alliance for Minority Participation (LSAMP) program that encourages minority STEM students after being a mentee herself.